rainbow-eagle/sega-saturn-documentation/Miscellaneous/sgl_format_conversion_and_use.md

     SGLAREA.O SGLAREA_converted.O
 ```

 Alternatively, the section can be renamed to `.text` while keeping the code flag, but preserving the original name and using the flag approach is cleaner and matches the intent of the official Sega linker scripts.
-All other `.O` files can be converted with the standard objcopy command without this special treatment, although those files are not meant to be used in any other format than that in which they were provided.

 ---